tres-pitt/kaggle_listings/README.md

-This is for a Kaggle competition, https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries "predict the number of inquiries a new listing receives"
+This is for a Kaggle competition, https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries "predict the number of inquiries a new listing receives" The competition ended earlier than I expected, so this is abortive (ie the .r is basically just data wrangling)

 ##  parse.py ###
 For both test and training sets, writes a csv for each feature (from two large json files which are too big to upload to github)